-The National Photographic Archives, located in the Temple Bar District, was founded in 1998.
-It has collected a large number of valuable photographic archives, including many photographs with a sense of the times.
-It has witnessed the history of Ireland in the last two centuries from the perspective of photography.
+The National Photo Archive, located in the Temple Bar District, was founded in 1998, and it houses a collection of valuable photographic archives, including many times-sensing photographs, that have seen the history of Ireland in the last two centuries from a photographic perspective.

-If one day you come to Ireland and want to know the history of the whole country, I think this archive is very suitable for you.
+If you come to Ireland one day to learn about the history of the whole country, I think this archive is perfect for you